gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { DashboardDateFilterConfigMode } from '@gooddata/sdk-backend-spi';
 import { DataViewFacade } from '@gooddata/sdk-ui';
 import { DateFilterGranularity } from '@gooddata/sdk-backend-spi';
+import { DateFilterGranularity as DateFilterGranularity_2 } from '@gooddata/sdk-model';
 import { DateFilterType } from '@gooddata/sdk-backend-spi';
 import { DateString } from '@gooddata/sdk-backend-spi';
 import { Dictionary } from '@reduxjs/toolkit';